Summer Dental School Program

 Each Summer Program session will feature about 7-8 hours of structured learning activities per day, plus a break for lunch.
 Components of the program include the following:

 - Review classes in the core curriculum and prepare for the DAT.

 - Hands-on experiences in dentistry to develop psychomotor skills.
-Students will perform exercises in the advanced simulation clinic, pouring impressions, stone cast trimming and bleaching tray fabrication.

-- Workshops to enhance test-taking skills, as well as to manage stress.
+- Workshops to enhance test-taking skills.

 - Guest speakers to enhance student understanding of life during dental school, the admissions process, various dental specialties, and research opportunities available at the University of Minnesota.

 - Must be a rising undergraduate Junior or Senior in good academic standing.

 - Must be a US citizen or permanent resident and attend college in the US